What successful ICOs get wrong, and end up suffering the consequences

 You must surround yourself with a strong team of experienced advisors who can advise you on where to allocate the resources to make cost-effective decisions.

-At Flag Theory, we can not only help you design and implement a powerful ICO structure, we can also put at your disposal the experience of our officers leading the marketing of a successful ICO.
+At Flag Theory, we can not only help you design and implement a powerful ICO structure, but we can also put at your disposal the experience of our officers leading the marketing of a successful ICO.
 We will advise you on what works and what does not, and where you should concentrate your efforts and resources to make the right decisions at the right time.

 In addition, you can leverage our vast network of contacts that will empower your ICO and our experience to solve crises quickly and effectively.
-Things at certain times will go wrong, they always do, and the secret of success is knowing how to properly react and make quick and informed decisions when these crisis arise.
+Things at certain times will go wrong, they always do, and the secret of success is knowing how to properly react and make quick and informed decisions when these crises arise.

 In short, at Flag Theory we accompany you throughout the ICO process, providing you with the necessary experience and tools to empower you to conduct a successful Initial Coin Offering.